×

 Dopamine is an important brain chemical that is responsible for transmitting signals between nerve cells, both in the brain and in the rest of the body.
 In Parkinson’s disease, the brain cells that produce dopamine gradually die and the symptoms become progressively worse as dopamine levels decrease.

-• Tremors, first in the fingers or thumbs and then later the hands.
+• Tremors, first in the fingers or thumbs and then later in the hands.

 • Slower movement.